About Code Compliance

 Please note: All records are public information.
 If you wish to remain anonymous in your complaint, you will not be updated with the status or outcome of the case.

 What Happens After a Report is Filed

-When a citizen reports a complaint, the information is recorded on a Code Enforcement Complaint Form, and given to the officer assigned to the area in which the violation is reported.
+When a citizen reports a complaint, the information is recorded on a Code Compliance Complaint Form, and given to the officer assigned to the area in which the violation is reported.
 The officer inspects the property within five days of receipt of the complaint.
 Life safety issues are investigated within 24 hours.
 Code officers often initiate cases themselves when violations are observed, and the same process is followed.

 Each violation is treated on a case by case basis and procedures are at the officers’ discretion.
-The following procedures are a good guideline of how code enforcement operates unless there are extenuating circumstances.
+The following procedures are a good guideline of how code compliance operates unless there are extenuating circumstances.

 If the complaint is valid and a violation exists on the property, an advisory notice is either sent or presented to the property owner and/or tenant via a door-hanger advisory.
 The notice gives the individual a specified number of days to correct the violation.
 When that time has passed, the property is re-inspected.
 If the violation has not been corrected, a final notice is sent to the property owner and/or tenant, stating that the violation has not been corrected and, again giving a specific number of days for compliance.